julianauribep-glitch/biomechanics-udea/dataset.md

-# Datasets de Análisis de Marcha
+# Datasets for Teaching and Practice

-Aquí se publicarán datasets ligeros para fines docentes.

-Para archivos pesados (DICOM, C3D completos, MOT de alta frecuencia), utiliza el enlace a OneDrive UdeA:

-👉 Próximamente: enlace a la carpeta oficial de datasets
+Here you will find **lightweight datasets** for exercises and course tutorials.

+Larger files such as full gait trials, DICOM files, or raw marker trajectories will be hosted in OneDrive UdeA.

 ---

-## Dataset 1 — Marcha normal (procesado)
+## Dataset 1 — Normal Gait (processed)
-- Variables: ángulos articulares, fuerzas, momentos
-- Formato: .csv, .mot
+- Formats: `.csv`, `.mot`
+- Includes joint angles, GRFs, and simple models
-- Peso: ~5 MB
+- Size: ~5 MB
-- Ideal para prácticas de OpenSim y Mokka

-## Dataset 2 — Ejemplo de prótesis transtibial
+## Dataset 2 — Transtibial Prosthesis Example
-- Mallas de amputación formato STL
+- STL meshes
-- Modelo OpenSim
+- OpenSim model
-- Script de análisis

-> Solo se incluirán datasets anonimizados y livianos.
+- Scripts for preprocessing

+More datasets will be uploaded periodically.